HOW TO CHOOSE THE BEST HVLP SYSTEM FOR YOUR NEEDS AND BUDGET

 HVLP systems are categorized by the number of fans the turbine uses.
 More fans mean higher air pressure — measured in pounds per square inch (PSI).
 Systems with more fans speed coverage and make it easier to spray heavier coatings such as latex paint.

-• Budget “sweet spot:” A 3-stage turbine uses three fans, generating up to 6.5 PSI.
+• Budget upgrade: A 3-stage turbine uses three fans, generating up to 6.5 PSI.

-• Pro level, & better if you spray a lot of latex: A 4-stage turbine uses four fans, generating up to 9.0 PSI.
+• Pro level “sweet spot” — and better if you spray a lot of latex: A 4-stage turbine uses four fans, generating up to 9.0 PSI.

 • The Mini-Mite 5 Platinum uses the most powerful turbine.